 From bloodstream, each hormone needs to locate a set of target cells in order to bring about a specific change.
 To find its targets, it’s helped along by receptors, which are special proteins inside or on the cell’s surface.
 Those receptors recognize specific hormones as they waft by, and bind to them.
 When this happens, that hormone-receptor combination triggers a range of effects that either increase or decrease specific processes inside the cell to change the way that cell behaves.

 By exposing millions of cells at a time to hormones in carefully-regulated quantities, the endocrine system drives large-scale changes across the body.
 Take, for instance, the thyroid and the two hormones it produces, triiodothyronine and thyroxine.
 These hormones travel to most of the body’s cells, where they influence how quickly those cells use energy and how rapidly they work.
-In turn, that regulates everything from breathing rate to heartbeat, body temperature, and digestion.
+In turn, that regulates everything from breathing rate to the heartbeat, body temperature, and digestion.
 Hormones also have some of their most visible—and familiar—effects during puberty.

 Hormone For Human: